openshift/enhancements/enhancements/monitoring/scrape-profiles.md

     idea (less explicit, more brittle);
   - it's likely to be less efficient because the relabeling configs would be very complex and expensive in terms of processing.
+  - Hypershift implements a [similar strategy](https://github.com/openshift/hypershift/pull/1294), but again this would only work for service monitors that CMO deploys directly
 - Let users configure themselves the Prometheus scraping interval.
 This solution was discarded because:
   - Users might not be fully aware of the impact that changing this interval